flenniken/statictea/docs/runFunction.md

 # funAnd_bbb

-Boolean and with short circuit.
+Boolean AND with short circuit.
 If the first argument is false, the second argument is not evaluated.

 ~~~
 and(a: bool, b: bool) bool